vk-cs/docs-public/docs/en/main/additionals/cases/cases-monitoring/case-mysql-exporter/case-mysql-exporter.md

 ```

-- In the targets section, enter the IP address of the mysql_exporter server.
+- In the targets section, enter the IP address of the MySQL server where mysqld_exporter is installed.

 3. Restart the Prometheus service: